 “Do you get compensated if I agree to invest?”

-In the past 20 years, 80% of mutual funds have underperformed their benchmarks, but selling them to clients is often a big source of revenue to the advisor and their firm.
+According to the Economic Times, 77% of mutual funds underperform their benchmarks, but selling them to clients is often a big source of revenue to the advisor and their firm.
 A mutual fund-only strategy may benefit your advisor – but it may not be in the best interest for you.

-Quotas can also be targeted at how much in fees the advisor generates for her firm.
-Think about how sales quotas can impact your financial advisors behavior as she reaches the end of the month.
-Is your Advisor selling you a product in order to reach her goals or because it is in your best interest?
+Quotas can also be targeted at how much in fees the advisor generates for their firm.
+Think about how sales quotas can impact your financial advisors behavior as they reach the end of the month.
+Is your Advisor selling you a product in order to reach their goals or because it is in your best interest?

 Does your advisor understand what your specific needs and goals are?
 Did you work together to build your long-term investment strategy?
 Ask your financial advisor what his or her investment strategy is and most importantly, how it is customized for your needs.
 Investment strategies also change over time as risk tolerance and life changes.
 Make sure your investment strategy is dynamic and you have an ongoing dialogue with your financial advisor.